 Local workers - Occupations - Administrative and Support Services

-Within the Gunnedah Shire, the Administrative and Support Services workforce has a similar proportion of Managers and Professionals compared to New South Wales.
+Within the Gunnedah Shire, the Administrative and Support Services workforce has a similar proportion of Managers and Professionals compared to the Information Media and Telecommunications workforce.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

 The occupations of the local worers in Gunnedah Shire will be influenced by factors including: